 There’s no point in preaching Katz’s.
 The majority of the people who read The Infatuation know the drill.
 With an operation as brash and unapologetic as this one, inevitably, you’re either a huge fan or big time hater - there isn’t much middle ground.
 Naturally, we’re huge fans.

-For those lucky enough yet to pop their Katz’s cherry (tourists!), here’s what you need to know.
+For those who haven't been here yet, here’s what you need to know.
 Don’t lose your ticket, that turns into a bad scene.
-Order with confidence – if you look scared or intimidated the dudes from Staten Island behind the counter will eat you for dinner.
+Order with confidence - if you look scared or intimidated the dudes from Staten Island behind the counter will eat you for dinner.
 Yes, you want a taste.
 Yes, you should tip.
 Yes, you should ask for extra pickles and make sure to order a side of fries.
 Yes, this is the home of the Meg Ryan “When Harry Met Sally” fake orgasm scene.
-Yes, ladies, feel free to give it your best shot.
 Oh, and bring cash.
 You’re going to need that.

 Katz’s pickles their own cucumbers.
 Make sure you load up on the half-sours; they’re incredible.